wp-plugins/transparent-image-watermark-plugin/readme.txt

 The user friendly settings page allows for control over the appearance of your watermark.
 The watermark preview feature allows for easy testing of the plugin settings.
 The watermark size is controlled as a percentage of the target image, 50% means the watermark will be half the width of the target image.
+Watermarks are now removable with the new backup system, any images watermarked while the new backup system is enabled are able to be restored to the original image.

 <a href="http://MyWebsiteAdvisor.com/tools/wordpress-plugins/transparent-image-watermark/">**Upgrade to Transparent Watermark Ultra**</a> for advanced